content

 TVL jumps but exits as soon as rewards end

-In DeFi, a conversion is a value-bearing onchain action, because that is the point where a user takes real economic risk.
+In DeFi, a conversion is a meaningful onchain action, because that is the point where a user acts on product intent.
+When a user swaps, deposits, or otherwise makes a transaction it shows that the user is completing a Job-to-be-done (JTBD.)

-Clicks, visits, and wallet connects signal interest, not commitment.
-Protocol growth only becomes meaningful when a wallet completes the core action the protocol is designed around.
-This is why conversion needs to be defined at the protocol level and tied directly to value creation.
+Clicks, visits, and wallet connects signal interest, but not commitment.
+Activation only becomes meaningful when a wallet completes the core action the product is designed for.
+This is why conversion needs to be defined at the product / protocol level and tied directly to it.
+Clicks and impressions is not real activation.

 Typical conversion definitions by protocol type: